ADVANCED TUTORIALS

 Subprojects

-Sequential projects, that is, those which are not Kanban, can have subprojects.
+Sequential (non‑Kanban) projects can include subprojects.
 Probably some of your projects will be made up of groups of tasks that, though related, could be managed as a separate project.
 Subprojects will allow you to properly organize these types of components.
-Use the Add Subproject button (alt-s
+Use the Add Subproject button (alt-s) to create a new subproject.

 The Add Action button allows you to add a new action to the main project or to any of its subprojects.
 You will see a drop-down with the list of subprojects: